JacksonBurns/fastprop/paper/paper.md

 and classification:
  - Area Under the Receiver Operating Curve (AUROC, AUC, or ROC-AUC): Summary statistic combining all possible classification errors; scale-independent, range 0.5 (worst, random guessing) to 1.0 (perfect classifier).
- - Accuracy: Fraction of correct classifications, expressed as either a percentage or a number; scale-independent, range 0 (worst) to 1 (perfect classifier).
+ - Accuracy: Fraction of correct classifications, expressed as a percentage; scale-independent, range 0 (worst) to 100 (perfect classifier).

 ## Benchmark Results
 See Table \ref{results_table} for a summary of all the results.